rscode999/cnet/documentation/rules.md

 **BEGIN CLASS FORMAT**

+(If applicable) A custom namespace.
+Anything inside the namespace should not be indented.
+There should be at least 4 blank lines separating the namespace title and the nearest contents.

 Docstring that conforms to the [Docstring Rules](#docstring-rules)
 NOTE: Since class definitions have no inputs or return values, a class docstring does not include any parameters, return values, or exceptions.

+Names of any friend classes, listed in alphabetical order.
+Below should be names of any friend methods, listed in alphabetical order.

 Constants, whose names are in all caps, with a descriptive name.
 Must be declared in a logical order.
 If no logical order exists, declare in alphabetical order by variable name.